cirosantilli/linux-cheat/kernel/README.md

 Hardware deals in terms of pages to:

 - make retrieval faster, since the bus clock is much slower than the cpu clock and because of memory locality.

-- serve as a standard unit for page swap betweem RAM and HD
+- serve as a standard unit for page swap between RAM and HD.

 ##Page flags